 Ergonomics is the practice of designing products, systems, or processes to fit the user.

-Proper ergonomic design helps to prevent repetitive strain injuries and other musculoskeletal disorders, which can develop over time and can lead to long-term issues.
+Ergonomic design helps to prevent repetitive strain injuries and other musculoskeletal disorders, which can develop over time and can lead to long-term issues.

 Symptoms of musculoskeletal disorders and other ergonomic injuries may be subtle at first, but will continue to worsen if ignored.
 Often, these types of injuries affect the joints, tendons, muscles, ligaments, and other parts of the body.
 Accurate diagnosis is best left to a medical professional.

 Many ergonomic injuries can be prevented by simply stretching throughout your workday.
-While the streatches we recommend are all low impact and require no special skills or equipment, you should consult your doctor before trying them if you have any type of ergonomic injury.
+While the stretches we recommend are all low impact and require no special skills or equipment, you should consult your doctor before trying them if you have any type of ergonomic injury.

 Work Space Layouts

 By using the information in the following sections, you can incorporate ergonomics into your work space.